4630 N. Rome Avenue, Tampa, Florida 33603 | p. 813-870-0860 | f. 813-877-9136

 Step 3: Notice of Admission Status

-Students taking the November or December test will receive notification in mid-February.
+Students with all of the necessary documents will receive notification in mid-February.

 When an applicant receives an acceptance letter to Tampa Catholic High School, he or she will also receive instructions for online enrollment/registration, as well as tuition and financial aid information.

 Step 4: I've Been Accepted!